Wings of Fire (novel series): Legends

 Two standalone "special edition" titles separate from the main arcs, subtitled Legends, have been published: Darkstalker (2016) and Dragonslayer (2020).
 Each book seeks to add additional context and/or provide a new perspective on major events referred to in the series, and, in contrast to main entries in the Wings of Fire series, Legends books follow several characters' perspectives in alternating chapters.
 Darkstalker alternates between the perspectives of Fathom, Clearsight, and the titular Darkstalker, providing an unobscured-by-legend trio of accounts of the origin story of Darkstalker within the larger context of the dragon world.
-Dragonslayer alternates between the perspectives of three humans - Leaf, Ivy, and Wren - and features retellings of major events from the first arc from their perspectives.
+Dragonslayer alternates between the perspectives of three humans – Leaf, Ivy, and Wren – and features retellings of major events from the first arc from human perspectives.

 Winglets

-Four short stories called "Winglets" have been published.
+Short stories called "Winglets" have been published.
 They seek to add additional context to events that were mentioned offhandedly in the main series or Legends, and are told from the perspectives of secondary characters from the main series.
-Originally published exclusively as e-book titles, the four stories - Prisoner (2015), Assassin (2015), Deserter (2016), and Runaway (2016) - have since appeared several times in print.
-They respectively star Fierceteeth, Deathbringer, Six-Claws, and Runaway alternates between Foeslayer, Arctic and Snowflake.
-Three titles appeared in the limited edition A Winglets Collection: The First Three Stories (2016), two in the also-limited Winglets Flip Book (2019), and all four in The Winglets Quartet: The First Four Stories (2020).
+Originally published exclusively as e-book titles, the first four stories – Prisoner (2015), Assassin (2015), Deserter (2016), and Runaway (2016) – have since appeared several times in print.
+The fifth Winglet, Hero, was released as an e-book on February 3, 2026.
+The first three Winglets are narrated by Fierceteeth, Deathbringer, and Six-Claws respectively, while the narrator of Runaway alternates between Foeslayer, Arctic, Snowflake, and Princess Luna and the narrator of Hero alternates between Jasper, Ruby, and Cliff.
+Three titles appeared in the limited edition A Winglets Collection: The First Three Stories (2016), two in the also-limited Winglets Flip Book (2019), and four in The Winglets Quartet: The First Four Stories (2020).

 Graphic novel adaptation

 Collectively adapted by both Barry Deutsch and Tui T. Sutherland, and respectively drawn and colored by Mike Holmes and Maarta Laiho, the Wings of Fire series has undergone an adaptation into graphic novel form since 2018.
+Currently 10 graphic novels have been released, nine being from the main series and one being an adaptation of Legends: Darkstalker.